South African shoppers stock up on booze as sales resume

 “I’ve been without liquor for some time now,” he said.
 “I’m over-excited and relieved.”

-Retailers like Pick n Pay and Shoprite’s Checkers supermarket chain, had allowed customers to place pre-orders online for delivery from Monday.
+Retailers like Pick n Pay (PIKJ.J) and Shoprite’s Checkers supermarket chain (SHPJ.J), had allowed customers to place pre-orders online for delivery from Monday.

 Some retailers placed limits on purchases, with Checkers limiting online orders to 120 litres per order.